harrisonsrp/IMDB-web-scraping-using-Python/README.md

 <hr>
 <br>
-If you had any issues just tell me : homayoun.srp@gmail.com
+If you have any issues do not hesitate to email me: homayoun.srp@gmail.com
 <br>
 This codes has been written by Shravan Kuchkula and I improved it